olivierlacan/olivierlacan.com/_posts/2017-06-20-keep-a-changelog-1-0.md

 website I didn't have the courage to build back in May 2014 when this project originally started.

-PS: I'm [looking for help](gh) porting the following languages to this new
+PS: I'm [looking for help][gh] porting the following languages to this new
 version: Czech, German, Spanish, Italian, Polish, Brazilian Portugese, Russian, Slovenian, Swedish, Turkish, Simplified & Traditional Chinese, and any other language you'd like to [contribute][lang].